oemof/tespy/doc/tutorials_examples/tutorial_combustion_chamber.rst

 - **Do not specify the path in case**

-    - you change the pressure range or the temperature range or
+    - you change the pressure range
     - you change the air or the fuel composition.

-- **For convergence stability choose large maximum temperatures**, much higher than the highest temperature you are expecting at the combustion chambers outlet.
 - **If you use more than one combustion chamber** do not use identical aliases, if the fluid compositions are not identical.